danet-hda/computer-networking/2-lab/2-LabTasks.md

 - ensure that the NDP cache is empty at **host01**
 - On **host01** run ```ping6 <link-local-inet6-address-of-host01-e1-1>%e1-1```
 - On **host01** run ```ping6 <link-local-inet6-address-of-router00-e1-2>%e1-1```
-- Note now he content of the NDP cache
+- Note now the content of the NDP cache
 - Stop capturing
 - Safe the file with the recording of the network traffic, so that you can use it later on for the lab report
-- You can see, if you can open the file in wireshark, just to be sure that you have a captured.
+- You can see, if you can open the file in wireshark, just to be sure that you have a working capture file.

 ## Lab Report to be written